 Breast Cancer Recurrence Risk

-Breast cancer recurrence means DCIS or early-stage breast cancer comes back after initial treatment is completed.
-Breast cancer can recur months or years after treatment ends.
+Breast cancer recurrence is when breast cancer comes back after treatment is completed.
+DCIS or early-stage invasive breast cancer can recur months or years after treatment ends.
 A 2021 Danish study found that some women had a recurrence up to 32 years after diagnosis.

-Doctors don’t know why breast cancer comes back for some but not for others.
+Doctors don’t know why breast cancer comes back in some people but not in others.
 It’s important to know that, whatever the reasons, recurrence isn’t your fault.

-Listen to a podcast with Breastcancer.org Medical Adviser Brian Wojciechowski, MD, explaining how doctors determine a person’s risk of breast cancer recurrence.
+Breastcancer.org Medical Adviser Brian Wojciechowski, MD, explains how doctors determine a person’s risk of breast cancer recurrence on The Breastcancer.org Podcast.

 Breast Cancer Recurrence Risk